orlawalsh/candle-queen/README.md

 ## Features Left to Implement
 * Adding functionality to the newsletter form - Since the project is to create a static site, this is beyond what we have learned so far but inscructions on how to do this will be included in future modles.
 * Adding functionality to the form on the contact us page - Similar to the newsletter, this is beyond what we have learned so far but inscructions on how to do this will be included in future modles.
 * Scroll to top button - to help users return back to the top quickly without loads of scrolling.
+This might require some JavaScript so may not be possible.
-* Optimize the form on the contact page so it looks good on smaller screens.
+* Add to cart/check-out function - This is a little out of scope for this project but would make a great addition to the site in the future.

 # Technologies Used